Tag Archives: Mike Higgs

 So for the uninitiated, what were Frank Sidebottom aka Chris Sievey and Snatcher Sam aka Marc Riley up to earlier in the issue?
 Why, they were recording a new song for the OiNK 45 of course!
 Way back in the mists of time the premiere issue of our favourite comic gave away a fun flexidisc record with two songs created specifically to annoy adults as much as for the kids to enjoy.
 The OiNK Song and The OiNK Rap are often quoted by fans to this day and on this new proper record they were getting another outing alongside a new song.

-When the original songs were produced by Marc, Chris was yet to join the comic (#16) so the new track, called The OiNK Get Together Song was a chance for the pop music sensation to get in on the action and team up with the former member of The Fall.
-Along with the other two songs (the rap now renamed The OiNK Psycho Rap) this was a proper, solid record the size of a single, in its own sleeze for just £1.70 and I for one jumped at the chance to own it, especially since all three songs were new to me (having missed the flexidisc first time around).
+When the original songs were produced by Marc, Chris had yet to join the comic (#16) so the new track, called The OiNK Get Together Song was a chance for the pop music sensation to get in on the action and team up with the former member of The Fall.
+Along with the other two songs (the rap now renamed The OiNK Psycho Rap) this was a proper, solid record the size of a single, in its own sleeve for just £1.70 and I for one jumped at the chance to own it, especially since all three songs were new to me (having missed the flexidisc first time around).
 In fact, this and the mug were the only pieces of OiNK merchandise I originally owned.

 That brings us to the end of another fantastic issue.
-As a child I’d loved the changes and was so happy they weren’t a one-off (the previous issue‘s theme explaining them away for that edition), the book was in the shops and I was eagerly anticipating it for Christmas and I’d just ordered an exciting new piece of merchandise, my first piece of OiNK merchandise in fact.
+As a child I’d loved the changes and was so happy they weren’t a one-off (the previous issue‘s theme seemingly explaining them away for that one edition), the book was in the shops and I was eagerly anticipating it for Christmas, plus I’d just ordered an exciting new piece of merchandise, my first piece of OiNK merchandise in fact.
 I’d been a fan of OiNK since I’d first discovered it, but by now I was completely obsessed.
 The next issue is the Food and Drink Special with yet another memorable cover, a full-page photograph of (who else) Frank and Sam.
 The next review will be here on Monday 3rd October 2022.

-OiNK! #31: BIG!
+OiNK! #31: BiG!
 BOLD!
 BRASH!
-AMERICA!
+AMERiCA!

 This issue of OiNK sits on my shelves as a loose collection of pages, although you wouldn’t know it until you picked it up.
 But if I’m not careful all its pages will fall out and become strewn all over the floor.
 Why have I taken one of my precious comics apart like this?
 There’s a very good reason and we’ll get to that later in the review, but for now you’ll just have to trust me when I say I had no choice.
 Hopefully that’s got you suitably intrigued to stick around for the remainder of this post about the Star-Spangled USA Issue, as if you couldn’t tell from that logo.